rullo24/GolangKeylogger/README.md

-# Simple Go Keylogger
+# Windows - Simple Go Keylogger

-A simple keylogger written in Golang for educational purposes.
+A simple Windows keylogger written in Pure Golang for educational purposes.
 Captures US keyboard input and logs it to a local file.
 NOTE: This currently only works for the Windows OS

 ## Usage